How healthy are the assemblages of aquatic species in the streams of each watershed?

 Relative Tolerance X 20 = Scaled Tolerance

-The overall site quality score was created by combining the four metrics into a mean value.
+The overall mussel site quality score was created by combining the four population measurements into a mean value.

 Empty catchments that are neighbors to one or more catchments that contain point data have a score based on the average score of neighboring catchments that are hydrologically connected; upstream or downstream on the same stream network.
-These values are used to create an additional layer with "extrapolated" values.
-When viewed on the map, the extrapolated values are identified with a cross hatch pattern.
+(Note: not average score of all points in all neighboring catchments).
+These catchments are shown as "extrapolated" when viewed on the map and have a cross hatch to identify them.

 Major Watershed Scale:

-The mussel results show low scores throughout the southern part of the state from the Missouri River Basin in extreme southwest, the southern tributaries to the Minnesota River basin, as well as the southern streams that flow into Iowa.
+The mussel results show consistently low health scores throughout the southern part of the state, including the Missouri River Basin in extreme southwest, the southern streams that flow into Iowa.
 Pockets of lower scores are also found in the Cannon and Root River watersheds and catchments near the Red River.
-Higher scores are seen in the Mississippi Headwaters, the north central lakes area and the headwaters of the Red River.
+Higher scores are found in the Mississippi Headwaters, the north central lakes area and the headwaters of the Red River.

 The introduction of contaminants, temperature changes, sediment, nutrients and other inputs into the aquatic environment have a direct impact on the ability of aquatic organisms to survive and thrive.
 The loss of more sensitive (intolerant) aquatic species is often the direct result of water quality degradation.